Matgenix/jobflow-remote/doc/source/user/advancedoptions.rst

 worker process.

-Once the Job has been executed a file will be created in a different folder, that will signal the runner that the Job has ``TERMINATED``.
+Once the Job has been executed a file will be created in a different folder, that will signal the runner that the Job has ``RUN_FINISHED``.
 From this point onward the processing of the Job by the runner proceeds in the standard way.

 In order to define a *batch* worker the ``batch`` section for that worker should be filled